 I don’t like thinking about office space, I prefer to focus on growing the business and developing new software for business owners.
 But, if your business is growing, then you’re going to have to deal with decisions about which office spaces are best for your team, and all the headaches and costs that come with finding a good place for you and your team to work.

 I wanted to share our office space history so that as you’re building your business you know what to look for and what to avoid.
 Helcim has had 3 (and a half) office spaces since we started, and I’ve learned different lessons from each one.
-Here are some of the main things that I have learned so far are:
+Here are some of the main things that I have learned about renting office space so far are:

 1) Stay in the garage longer